SakoDroid/telego/README.md

 #### **Editing Stickers**

-As of telego v2.0.0 a new *sticker editor* has been added to the bot.
+As of Telego v2.0.0 a new *sticker editor* has been added to the bot.
 This tool offers some methods for editing an existing sticker.
-These methods can be used for editing emoji list, keyworads, mask postion or deleting the sticker.
-The sticker editor can be retreived by `GetStickerEditor` method of the bot.
+These methods can be used for editing emoji list, keywords, mask position or deleting the sticker.
+The sticker editor can be retrieved by `GetStickerEditor` method of the bot.

 ### **Blocking users**
 Telego gives you the ability to block a user.
 You can also implement a mechanism to block the user more customized or you can use builtin blocking option.
 To block a user you can simply call `Block` method of the bot and pass the **User** object to the method.
 When a user is blocked, received updates from the user will be ignored.